WillieJJR/K-Means-Dash-WebApp/README.md

 ### **Caveat**

-This is still a Work-in-progress - the aesthetics will be updated at a later time.
+This is still a Work-In-Progress - the aesthetics will be updated at a later time.

 ### **Sample Data to try**

 Sample data to try can be found at https://www.dropbox.com/s/uzkv79ecxccz36h/114_congress.csv?dl=0

 This data has details sorrounding congress votes for particular Legislation.
-Since the data goes through pre-processing, the algorithm isn't using Political Party as an input; see how well it clusters the senators into their respective parties by only using votes.
+Since the data goes through pre-processing, the algorithm isn't using Political Party as an input; see how well it clusters the senators into their respective parties by only using anonymized votes.